plebhash/sv2-services/README.md

 ![](./docs/Sv2ServerService.png)

-`Sv2ServerService<M, J, T>` is a `tower::Service` representing a Sv2 Server.
+`Sv2ServerService<M, J, T>` is a `Sv2Service` representing a Sv2 Server.

 It's able to listen for TCP connections and exchange `SetupConnection` messages to negotiate the Sv2 Connection parameters according to the user configurations.

 Noise encryption over the TCP connections is optional.

-It listens for messages from multiple clients, generating `type Request = RequestToSv2Server` for a `Service::call`, which triggers execution of the different subprotocol handlers (implemented by the user) and returns some `type Response = ResponseFromSv2Server`.
+It listens for messages from multiple clients, generating `type Event = Sv2ServerEvent` for a `Sv2Service::handle`, which triggers execution of the different subprotocol handlers (implemented by the user) and returns some `type Outcome = Sv2ServerOutcome`.

 Inactive clients have their connections killed and are removed from memory after some predefined time.